kenji-07/kenji_player/README.md

-# Animax Video Player
+# Kenji Video Player

-Animax Video Player is a video player for flutter.
+Kenji Video Player is a video player for flutter.
 The [video_player](https://pub.dev/packages/video_player) plugin gives low level access for the video playback.
-Animax Player wraps `video_player` under the hood and provides base architecture for developers to create their own set of UI and functionalities.
+Kenji Player wraps `video_player` under the hood and provides base architecture for developers to create their own set of UI and functionalities.

 # Features